A Medicare Advantage plan with prescription drug coverage costs $27 per month, on average.

-The average cost of a Medicare Advantage plan is $33 per month, but $0 plans are available in many locations.
-The cost for Medicare Advantage is on top of the $164.90 per month that you pay for Medicare Part B.
+The average cost of a Medicare Advantage plan is $27 per month, but $0-per-month plans are available in many locations.
+The cost for Medicare Advantage is on top of the $174.70 per month that you pay for Medicare Part B.

 How can Medicare Advantage plans cost nothing?

-When a Medicare Advantage plan costs $0, that means the amount that the federal Medicare program pays to the insurance company is enough to cover the plan's benefits.
-With these free Medicare Advantage plans, you don't have any extra costs other than the typical payment for Medicare Part B, which is usually deducted from your Social Security payment.
+When a Medicare Advantage plan costs $0, that means the amount that the government pays to the insurance company is enough to cover the plan's benefits.
+With these free Medicare Advantage plans, you don't have any extra costs other than the typical payment for Medicare Part B, which is usually taken from your Social Security payment.